LeSuisse/vault-gpg-plugin/docs/http-api.md

 This endpoint returns the signature of the given data using the named GPG key and the specified hash algorithm.

+If the named GPG key has a defined Rekor transparency log address, the public key and signature will be published to it.

 | Method   | Path                           | Produces               |
 | :------- | :----------------------------- | :--------------------- |
 | `POST`   | `/gpg/sign/:name(/:algorithm)` | `200 application/json` |